 9. Classify your workers

 As your business grows, you’ll likely need to hire extra people to help with managing and maintaining your properties.
 You’ll need a property manager for overseeing and running your rental properties, independent contractors when you need to do some maintenance or renovations, and real estate agents when you’re looking to buy or sell a property.
 The number of different employees and contractors you’ll have to keep track of at different times can get confusing.
 That’s why you’ll need a system for keeping track of them.
 A very important step with this is appropriately classifying them as either employees or independent contractors.
-This can have huge repercussions for your taxes and wages.
+It can have huge repercussions for your taxes and wages.

 For example, when you classify someone as an independent contractor, you do not deduct taxes from their wages or pay employee taxes.
-Additionally, contractors are not covered by the FLSA rules on minimum wage and overtime pay.
+Additionally, contractors; not covered by the FLSA rules on minimum wage and overtime pay.
 However, all of the above does apply to employees.
 If you’re unsure how to classify a worker, you can use the U.S. Department of Labor’s six-part economic realities test.
 You can also learn more about the difference between a contractor and an employee in New York State by checking out the ny.gov website.

 Know what real estate taxes apply to you